Furniss Group | Genetics and Epidemiology of Common Hand Conditions

 Conditions of the hand have a major influence on the function of the whole individual.
-As a practicing hand surgeon, Dominic sees these effects every day in his patients driving his group's research to find solutions which improve his patients' lives, and that of so many others affected by these diseases.
+As a practicing hand surgeon, Dominic sees the problems these conditions cause for his patients.
+These patients drive his group's research, striving for solutions which will improve his patients' lives.
+Many other surgical conditions are also poorly understood, and by wide-ranging collaboration the Furniss Group aims to develop new understanding of surgical disease, and ultimately new treatments.

 Context